-Upgrading a DataMan 370/470 and 8700 reader to firmware version 6.1.8 or higher installs a new PROFINET stack, adding support for PROFINET Class B. While this adds new functions and capabilities, it is not a drop-in replacement for a DataMan reader running the Class A stack, which all previous versions of DataMan firmware supported.
+Upgrading a DataMan reader to firmware version 6.1.7 or higher installs a new PROFINET stack, adding support for PROFINET Class B. While this adds new functions and capabilities, it is not a drop-in replacement for a DataMan reader running the Class A stack, which all previous versions of DataMan firmware supported.
 You need to update the hardware configuration in the TIA software.

-If you add DM370/DM470 readers to an existing system that has other DataMan products, both GSD files need to be installed.
+If you add new DataMan readers to an existing system that has other DataMan products, both GSD files need to be installed.
 Refer to the table for which GSD file to use with a given reader.

-Firmware Version and DataMan Model GSD File Description DM370/DM470 and DM8700 Firmware 6.1.7 or later V2.34 (GSDML-V2.34- Cognex-DataManClassB- 20191018.xml) Supports Class B, uses the Port stack.
-The Class-B configurations are suffixed with CC-B, indicating that the configuration is Class B. Example: DataMan 470 CC-B. All other DataMan V2.31 (GSDML-V2.31- Cognex-DataMan- 20170215.xml) Uses the Siemens PROFINET stack.
+Firmware Version GSD File Description 6.1.7 or later V2.34 or later Supports Class B, uses the Port stack.
+The Class-B configurations are suffixed with CC-B, indicating that the configuration is Class B. Example: DataMan 470 CC-B. Earlier than 6.1.7 V2.31 or earlier Uses the Siemens PROFINET stack.